ThesanyaW/my-portfolio-site/README.md

-Here's your updated version with GitHub and Instagram included while removing the email reference:

----

 # 💻 My Portfolio Website

 Welcome to my personal portfolio website! 🚀 This is a showcase of my skills, projects, and professional journey.
 Check it out here: **[My Portfolio](https://thesanyaw.github.io/my-portfolio-site/)** 🎯